 The rest of the day passed in a melee of games, swimming, popsicle grins, and tube riding (which can be scary as hell when grandpa was driving).
 We’d give in to demands for sparklers long before the sun slipped below the horizon because the resulting acrid fog helped keep the mosquitoes at bay.
 Later, we gave out empty mason jars so kids could terrorize the fireflies.
 Most summers, we pooled our money to obtain fireworks for the annual beachside display.
 We could get a lot of bang for our buck in those days.
 Today it costs the equivalent of a fancy restaurant for mostly cardboard and sparkler dust, but it’s still worth it.

 Things are quieter these days, now that the kids have flown the coop.
 The lake house is long gone.
-No big plans for us, other than to chill on the patio with a glass of wine and reminisce of holidays past to the buzz of katydids in the trees (or cicadas this year if you live in New England).
+No big plans for us, other than to chill on the patio with a glass of wine and reminisce of holidays past to the buzz of katydids in the trees.

 Here’s wishing you a safe and enjoyable Fourth of July.
 Go make some star-spangled memories of your own, and don’t forget to burn some meat.